 ENROLMENT AT THE GORE MEDICAL CENTRE

 The Gore Medical Centre is not taking on new patients.
-You are welcome to complete and send an enrolment form to us.
+Please contact the practice and ask to be added to the waiting list.

 Benefits of Enrolling